Skip to content

 “Members’ commitment through Project Horizon will change the landscape of the Northland’s mental health by supporting organizations like ours,” he said, adding what most providers already know but don’t always say out loud: they can’t meet the demand without help.

-Not sustained help.
-Not meaningful help.
+Not without sustained help.
+Not without meaningful help.

 This is the first partnership under Project Horizon, which means it sets the tone.
 There will be others.
 There always are when initiatives like this get launched.